Georgia handyman license and insurance requirements

 How to get a handyman license in Georgia

 According to Georgia handyman laws, you only need a license if any of your work contracts exceed $2,500.
-Those whose projects exceed this amount must have a contractor license issued by the Georgia Board of Residential and General Contractors4.
+Those whose projects exceed this amount must have a contractor license issued by Georgia’s State Licensing Board for Residential and General Contractors.
 The application process involves the following steps.

 Choose a license classification

-The state of Georgia offers four types of contractor licenses:5
+The state of Georgia offers several types of contractor licenses.
+People with a handyman business may be interested in these license types:

 • Residential-Basic Contractor: For work on detached one-family and two-family residences and one-family townhouses not over three stories high